Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 - details of how to get a Medicare claims history

-Where the compensation payer appearing on the notification is on the Bulk Payment Agreement (BPA) list:
+Where the notifiable person provided on the notification is on the Bulk Payment Agreement (BPA) list:

-- register the claim as a provisional work item number (WIN) in MCRS, and
+- register the claim as a provisional work identification number (WIN) in MCRS, and

-- escalate to Programme Management.
+- escalate to Program Management.
 See Escalations and case notes - Medicare Compensation Recovery.

 If the BPA applies to the claim, a specified amount will be payable instead of a NOC.
-See Process Correspondence - Medicare Compensation Recovery for how to assess if a BPA applies to the claim.
+See Claim management - Medicare Compensation Recovery for information on BPA.

-The Process page contains details about what is a valid NORA arrangement and supporting documentation.
+- the Process page contains details about how to action a NORA

 Notification of reimbursement arrangement